Software made with care, in the Alps.

 Listen

 A long call.
-We listen for the shape of the problem before we sketch.
+We listen for the shape of the thing before we sketch.

 Map

 Two pages, plain language.
-What we will do, what we won’t, what it costs.
+What we will do, what we won’t, where the lines are.

 Build